Benjamin Kittay

 Benjamin Kittay (born August 27, 2003) is an American tennis player.

-Kittay has a career high ATP singles ranking of No. 1,634 achieved on 15 August 2022 and a career high ATP doubles ranking of No. 212 achieved on 17 November 2025.
+Kittay has a career high ATP singles ranking of No. 1,634 achieved on August 15, 2022 and a career high ATP doubles ranking of No. 89 achieved on May 18, 2026.

-Kittay has won one ATP Challenger doubles title at the 2025 Kia Open Barranquilla.
+Kittay has won his first ATP Challenger doubles title at the 2025 Kia Open Barranquilla.

 Kittay played college tennis at North Carolina before transferring to Michigan.